 What would you say about Leeds as a city?

-Wonderful city.
+Leeds us a wonderful city.
 In fact it is a students’ city.
 It has been great for me to do my studies in Leeds.
-Full of life, social clubs, the Museum, the Cinema, a wide range of shops which sell almost everything from the world over, and above all, very safe.
-I cherish the fact that I can go for a late show at the Light Cinema, and walk home.
+Full of life, social clubs, the museums, the cinemas, a wide range of shops which sell almost everything from the world over, and above all, very safe.
+I cherish the fact that I can go for a late show at The Light Cinema, and walk home.

 What do you like to do outside of studying?